MPS AT Department

-If a student is not making expected progress on IEP goals, or his/her documented disability is hindering access to curricular materials within one or more academic setting, examination of current accommodations is warranted.
-Refer to the AT/AAC flowchart (on the right) to determine when an AT/AAC consult is appropriate .
+If a student is not making expected progress on IEP goals, or his/her documented disability is hindering access to curricular materials within one or more academic settings, examination of current accommodations is warranted.
+Refer to the AT/AAC flowchart and AT Consideration - Available Resources links (on the right) as your team considers AT as part of a student's accommodations.

 Documenting in the IEP